TravelWake Score

 Cards, groceries, urban transit, and mainstream bookings are easy to operate, though Sundays and August still change the rhythm.

 France works best as a rail-linked country plan, not as one oversized Paris booking.
-Use Paris for the first arrival when flight choice and meetings matter, then split the route once the stay is long enough to justify a second base.
+Use Paris for the first arrival when flight choice and meetings matter, then split the route once the stay is long enough to justify a second base such as Nice, Strasbourg, or Toulouse.

 France is strongest when you read it as a chain of distinct city bases tied together by rail rather than one capital stay with exhausting day trips.
+Paris still handles the first-arrival logic best, Nice remains the clearest coastal counterweight when the route wants sea air without giving up transport ease, Strasbourg now gives the country a sharper rail-and-border northeast base, and Toulouse keeps the inland south in play as a full workweek city rather than an add-on.
 Payments are easy, intercity movement is usually straightforward, and the country gives you a lot of cultural range inside one trip.
 The friction comes from lazy airport choice, wrong station fit, August timing, and the assumption that every useful base has to be priced like central Paris.

 The Eiffel Tower is still the clearest one-frame read on France for many travellers: Paris-first arrival logic, strong rail extensions, and the premium-core reality that shapes the rest of the route.